- Posted by commsdeclare

 What your options are – organisations

 You can’t promote yourself as an ethical company when your supply chain or your money supports fossil fuels.
 Please take these steps;

 - Promote your declaration to inspire others

 - Ask your agencies and media buyers whether they do any business with fossil fuel companies or lobbyists.
-If they do, ask them to consider changing, or you will move your business elsewhere.
+If they do, let them know that does not align with your values.

 - Don’t accept donations or sponsorship from fossil fuel companies or lobbyists and let them know why.

 - Advertise with media outlets that promote climate action, not denial.
 Talk to other publishers about why anti-climate content is not appropriate for your clients and customers.